 In KDE, a kernel distribution (i.e. a three-dimensional hill or kernel) is placed on each telemetry location.
 The height of the hill is determined by the bandwidth of the distribution, and many distributions and methods are available (e.g. fixed versus adaptive, univariate versus bivariate bandwidth).
-We will focus here on "fixed kernel" but will alter the bandwidth selection.
-Datasets for avian and mammalian species can include as many as 10,000 locations and only the reference or default bandwidth (h{ref}) was able to produce KDE in both Home Range Tools and adehabitat or adehabitatHR (Calenge 2007, 2011).
-Estimation with (h{ref}) typically is not reliable for use on multimodal datasets because it results in over-smoothing of home ranges and multimodal distribution of locations is typical for most species (Worton 1995, Seaman et al. 1999).
+We will focus here on "fixed kernel" but will alter the bandwidth

+- 1. Exercise 4.1 Download and extract zip folder into your preferred location - 2.
+Set working directory to the extracted folder in R under File Change dir... - 3.
+First we need to load the packages needed for the exercise

+'''

+library(adehabitat)

-- 1. Remember to Select File-Change dir... and load libraries.
-Select folder that you are working in that includes your dataset or incorporate it within code setwd("C:\\Walter\\WalterSpatialEcologyLab\\SpatialEcologyCourse \\Chapter4\\Href")\\ load libraries library(adehabitat) NOTE: adehabitatHR package requires Spatial Points instead of data frame so code below will not work if adehabitatHR is also loaded library(sp) library(rgdal) library(raster)
+NOTE: adehabitatHR package requires Spatial Points instead of data frame

+so code below will not work if adehabitatHR is also loaded

-- 2. We will name this file "temp" then bring our dataset into R using: temp <- read.csv("C:\\Walter\\WalterSpatialEcologyLab\\ SpatialEcologyCourse\\Chapter4\\Href\\AllHRlocs.csv", header=T)
+library(sp)

+library(rgdal)

+library(raster)

+'''

+4. Now open the script "HrefScript.R" and run code directly from the script

+'''

+panther<-read.csv("pantherjitter.csv", header=T)

+str(panther)

+'''

-- 3. Now we can run fixed kernel home range with h{ref} bandwidth selection
+5. Now we can run fixed kernel home range with h{ref} bandwidth selection

-#Need to identify UTM coordinates X and Y
+'''

+#Note below the code uses the original adehabitat package to run home range

-loc <- temp[, c("x", "y")]
+loc <- panther[, c("x", "y")]

-#Define individual panther ID for batch processing
+Estimation of UD for each animal separately

-id <- temp[, "id"]
+id <- panther[, "id"]

-Now run home ranges
+udbis <- kernelUD(loc, id, h = "href")

-kernelUD(loc, id = NULL, h = "href", grid = 40, same4all = FALSE,
+ud <- kernelUD(loc, id = id, h = "href", grid = 40, same4all = FALSE,

 hlim = c(0.1, 1.5), kern = c("bivnorm"), extent = 0.5)

-Estimation of UD for all animals

-(ud <- kernelUD(loc, id))

-image(ud) ## Note that the locations pop up in new screen
+image(ud) ## Note that the contours are under the locations

-- 4. Calculation of the 95 percent home range

-ver <- getverticeshr(ud, 95)

 '''

-plot(ver, add=TRUE)

-legend(696500, 3166000, legend = names(ver), fill = rainbow(4))

-Example of estimation using Href

-udbis <- kernelUD(loc, id, h = "Href")

-image(udbis)

-'''

-5. We estimated size of home range using h{ref} now we need to output the size of these home ranges that were estimated
+- 6. Calculation of the 95 percent home range ver <- getverticeshr(ud, 95) plot(ver, add=TRUE) - 7.
+We estimated size of home range using h{ref} now we need to output the size of these home ranges that were estimated